 We began operations in the Marcellus Shale in Pennsylvania during 2004.
 The Marcellus Shale is an unconventional reservoir, which produces natural gas, NGLs and condensate.
-This has been our largest investment area over the last nine years and we continue to pursue initiatives to improve drilling and completion efficiencies and reduce costs.
-We had over 349 proven drilling locations at December 31, 2017.
-Our 2017 production from the Marcellus Shale increased 16% from 2016.
-During 2017, we drilled 110 (107.2 net) development wells and no exploratory wells, all of which were successful.
-In 2018, we plan to drill approximately 100 net wells.
-During 2017, we had approximately 7 drilling rigs in the field and expect to run an average of 5 rigs throughout 2018.
+This has been our largest investment area over the last eight years.
+We had over 300 proven drilling locations at December 31, 2016.
+Our 2016 production from the Marcellus Shale increased 14% from 2015.
+During 2016, we drilled 87.0 (82.3 net) development wells and 1.0 (1.0 net) exploratory well, all of which were successful.
+In 2017, we plan to drill over 109 net wells.
+During 2016, we had approximately three drilling rigs in the field and expect to run an average of four rigs throughout 2017.

 We have long-term agreements with third parties to provide gathering and processing services and infrastructure assets in the Marcellus Shale, which includes gathering and residue gas pipelines, compression, cryogenic processing, de-ethanization and NGL fractionation.
-We have an ethane sales contract in southwestern Pennsylvania whereby a third party purchases and transports ethane from the tailgate of third-party processing and fractionation facilities to the international border for further deliveries into Canada.
-We also have agreements to transport ethane to the Gulf Coast.
+We have executed an ethane sales contract in southwestern Pennsylvania whereby a third party purchases and transports ethane from the tailgate of third-party processing and fractionation facilities to the international border for further deliveries into Canada.
+Initial deliveries commenced in second half 2013.
+Also in 2011, we entered into an agreement to transport ethane to the Gulf Coast where initial deliveries also commenced in late 2013.

-In 2012, we entered into a fifteen year agreement to transport ethane and propane from the tailgate of a third-party processing plant to a terminal and dock facility near Philadelphia for sale to domestic and international customers.
-Also in 2012, we executed a fifteen year agreement relating to ethane sales from that same terminal near Philadelphia.
-Propane and ethane operations from the terminal began in early 2016.
+In 2012, we entered into a fifteen year agreement to transport ethane and propane from the tailgate of a third-party processing plant to a terminal and dock facility near Philadelphia.
+Propane and ethane operations became fully functional by the end of first quarter 2016.
+In the meantime, since 2012, we were transporting a portion of our propane by rail and truck to the terminal and dock facility near Philadelphia for sale to domestic and international customers.
+Also in 2012, we executed a fifteen year agreement relating to ethane sales from the same terminal near Philadelphia which also began operations in early 2016.